pmerry96/project2/README.md

 + A very long command line (over **TSH_MAX_CMD_LINE_LENGTH** bytes).
 + A system call failed.

-When your shell detected an error in a command entered by the user, it should print the error message and then move to the next iteration of reading, parsing, and executing a new line of command.
+When your shell detects an error in a command entered by the user, it should print the error message and then move to the next iteration of reading, parsing, and executing a new line of command.

 The following scenarios should not be treated as errors: